Scientific Name

 Description

-Lithops optica is a small succulent with obconical to almost club-shaped bodies of two opposite leaves with a smooth texture, whitish-grey to grey-green, and transparent windows at their top surface.
-The stem is very short and not visible.
-Bodies are up to 1 inch (2.5 cm) in diameter.
-Each body will produce a solitary, daisy-like, bright white flower, sometimes with pink tips and up to 1 inch (2.5 cm) in diameter.
+Lithops optica is a small succulent with obconical to almost club-shaped bodies composed of two opposite leaves, each with a smooth texture, ranging from whitish-grey to grey-green, and a transparent window at its upper surface.
+The bodies can grow up to 1 inch (2.5 cm) in diameter, and their stems are very short and not visible.

 Hardiness

-USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).
+USDA hardiness zone 10a to 11b: from 30°F (-1.1°C) to 50°F (10°C).

 How to Grow and Care

-Lithops develop a new set of leaves every year, with new leaves emerging in the fall and growing through the winter and into the summer.
+Lithops develop a new set of leaves every year, with new leaves emerging in the fall, growing through winter, and continuing into summer.
 The plant will go dormant in late summer, and water should be severely restricted to prevent bursting leaves.
 The flowers appear near the end of summer or fall, first showing up as a small bud forcing its way between the leaves, and growth will begin again.
 It's safe to water during this period.
 The leaves will still be growing into the winter, but you should stop watering, even as the older leaves shrivel up and encase the new growth.
 In the spring, it's safe to begin lightly watering again as the plant starts to grow again, heading toward its summer dormancy period and the emergence of new leaves in the fall.

 Lithops are very slow-growing, small plants, making them ideal as houseplants (once you get the hang of their watering schedule).
 Older plants form attractive clumps of "pebbles" in their pots, which are highly prized.
-In general, plants should only be repotted if there are cultural problems (soggy soil) or the plant has outgrown its dish container, which will only happen every several years.
+In general, plants should only be repotted if there are cultural problems (such as soggy soil) or the plant has outgrown its container, which typically occurs every several years.

 See more at How to Grow and Care for Lithops.